Feeding System of your Racing Pigeons

 What did we see?
-After an easy race the racing pigeons ate differently than after a hard race.
+After an easy race the bird ate differently than after a hard race.
 Because we made note of exactly what was eaten every day, we soon had a clear picture of what they consumed.
 After an easy race the homing pigeons ate a somewhat lighter mix of grains and clearly ate fewer legumes.

 After a hard race they ate more legumes and fat rich seeds.
 After an easy race (one where all the birds were home within an hour) it turned out that after a few days they ate very few if any legumes.
 They chose carbohydrate and fat rich seeds, more or less corn was consumed depending on the lower or higher temperatures.
 The sections with peas and beans went untouched.

 We saw that they immediately began to exercise better.
 Sometimes they were in super form way to early.
 They weighed little and were blown up, just like we want them.
 Really they were ready to soon, two days to soon and their condition was falling of when they were shipped for the following race.
 The performances on race day showed that they were coming down.
 Not good enough.

 Of course homing pigeons don’t know when they will be shipped.
 We also saw that after a harder race that pigeons were not in optimal form by the end of the week.
 For them the race came to early.
 But, okay, we had a free choice system and we wanted to maintain it till the end of the experiment.

 Every morning and evening we did the same thing, they had free choice and every day we weighed what was left over.
 We didn’t pay attention to the performances we wanted to learn from all the various happenings.